JustFiesta/spring-petclinic-infrastructure/README.md

 ## Setup application infrastructure

-1. Inside workstation: Change IP and secret (and other default variables) in `configure-petclinic-service.yml` inside `ansible/playbooks`
+1. Add correct IP addreses to `hosts.yml` and push them to repository
-2. Inside workstation: Add correct IP addreses to `hosts.yml`
+2. Inside workstation: Change IP and secret (and other default variables) in `configure-petclinic-service.yml` inside `ansible/playbooks`
 3. Inside workstation: Install reqiured packages with Ansible

     ```bash